Hoshiharetsu/hoshiharetsu/README.md

 ## Computer Science Educator | Programming Instructor | Curriculum Developer

-I am an Associate Professor at the Community College of Allegheny County, currently teaching within the Computer & Information Technology discipline, with a focus on Java, Python, and web technologies.
+I am an Associate Professor at the Community College of Allegheny County, currently teaching within the Multimedia Communications discipline teaching video game design and development.
+I also teach in the Computer Information Technologies discipline where I focus on Java, Python, and web technologies.

 My work centers on developing accessible, concept-driven programming instruction while expanding into deeper Computer Science topics such as systems programming and low-level architecture.